Cryosurgery for Morton's Neuroma

 Cryosurgery: An Overview

-Cryosurgery, also known as cryotherapy, is a minimally invasive procedure that uses extreme cold to destroy nerve tissue and relieve pain.
+Cryosurgery, also known as cryotherapy or cryoablation, is a minimally invasive procedure that uses extreme cold to destroy nerve tissue and relieve pain.
 It is gaining popularity as a treatment for Morton’s Neuroma due to its efficacy and minimally invasive nature.

 The Procedure